 8. Business opportunities

-The Donegal Women in Business Network is aimed at providing a forum for women in business in the County to share their experiences, network and to discuss topical business issues affecting women.
+The Donegal Women in Business Network is aimed at providing a forum for women in business in the county of Donegal to share their experiences, network and to discuss topical business issues affecting women.

 The Network is open to all women with an interest in business.
 Whether you are the owner of the business or involved in running the business either as a partner, family member or manager.